Sylvie Guillaume

-Sylvie Guillaume (born 11 June 1962) is a French politician and Member of the European Parliament (MEP) from France.
+Sylvie Guillaume (born 11 June 1962) is a French politician who has served as a Member of the European Parliament (MEP) from 2009 to 2024.
 She is a member of the Socialist Party, part of the Party of European Socialists.

 Local political career

-After a career in the social economy, Guillaume joined the Socialist Party (PS) in 1988 in the Rhône.
-She has held various responsibilities in the French Socialist Party, including President of the Socialist National Council between 2000 and 2003.
-In 1998, she was elected a regional councillor in the Rhône-Alpes Regional Council and reelected in 2004.
-In 2001, she was elected deputy mayor of Lyon and was reelected in 2008.
+After a career in the social economy, Guillaume joined the Socialist Party (PS) in 1988 in its Rhône federation.
+She has held various responsibilities within the party, including that of president of the Socialists' national council between 2000 and 2003.

+In 1998, she was elected a regional councillor in the Rhône-Alpes Regional Council.
+She was reelected in 2004 and held her seat until her resignation in 2009 following her election to the European Parliament.
+Following the 2001 municipal election, in which she was elected a municipal councillor of Lyon for its 9th arrondissement, she became a deputy mayor under Mayor Gérard Collomb.
+She was reelected in 2008.